iter8-tools/docs/docs/tutorials/integrations/slack.md

 ## Example

-In this example, you will run the [Your First Experiment](../../getting-started/your-first-experiment.md) but at the end of the experiment, Iter8 will send a message on Slack.
+In this example, you will run the [Your first performance test](../../getting-started/first-performance.md) but at the end of the experiment, Iter8 will send a message on Slack.

 The message will simply contain an experiment summary in text form.
 However, you can easily construct a more sophisticated message by providing your own payload template.